coreos/fedora-coreos-tracker/.github/ISSUE_TEMPLATE/bug-report.md

  - Fedora CoreOS version

 **Ignition Configuration**
-Please attach your Ignition configuration used to provision you system.
+Please attach your FCCT or Ignition configuration used to provision your system.
+If not using FCCT to generate your Ignition config, does the Ignition config pass validation using [ignition-validate](https://coreos.github.io/ignition/getting-started/#config-validation)?

 **Additional context**
 Add any other context about the problem here.